-Be Ready Be Respectful Be Responsible

-We are ready to learn, to help others and to do our best.
+Be Ready Be Respectful Be Responsible We are ready to learn, to help others and to do our best.
 We are respectful to others, to the environment and to We will stay safe and keep others safe.
-We are responsible for our

-ourselves. own actions.
+We are responsible for our others and to do our best. ourselves. own actions.